sidharthv96/blog/content/posts/payment.md

 ### Forex Rates.

+Suppose your company paid you $10,000.
+When you searched `10000 USD to INR` in google, it showed Rs 7,36,050.
+But your bank only credited Rs 7,16,050.
+Where did the 20k go?
+This is where Forex rates come into play.

+Google always display the Mid Market Rate, but your bank has a seperate rate (Card Rate) which they offer to regular customers.
+The card rate is always few Rupee below the Mid Market Rate.

-Always negotiate with the bank for better rates with respect to IBR/MMR (Inter Bank Rate/Mid Market Rate - The rate you see on google) and not Card rate (The rate bank offers to regular customers).
+To get the best possible rates, you should always negotiate with the bank with respect to IBR/MMR (Inter Bank Rate/Mid Market Rate) and not Card rate.

+I've been offered 1Rs above card rate by the Person at the bank, when Card rate was 2Rs below IBR.
+So I would still be losing 1Re/£.

 They usually offer 40p below IBR if the amount is around $5000USD.
 But based on your relationship manager and branch, it can go down to 25-30p, or even less if you're lucky.
+Don't hesitate to enquire in multiple banks and leverage one agaist the other.
+The banks need you, so you have the upper hand here.

 ### Customer support